DeveloperVishal004/Autoregressive-Face-Generatio/README.md

 > The pipeline includes automatic mixed-precision, multi-GPU support, and explicit CUDA cache clearing at the start of each training cell to prevent OOM crashes from zombie memory in interactive environments.

----

-## Documentation

-For an in-depth technical walkthrough covering the architectural derivation from standard Autoencoders through VAEs to VQ-VAE, the mathematics of the Straight-Through Estimator, the EMA codebook engineering, and full experimental analysis, refer to `project_documentation.pdf` included in this repository.

----

 **Author:** Vishal | IIT Kharagpur